 - Enrollment Letter

-The right visa for you is a student D-visa.
+The right type of visa for you is a student D-visa.
 Do not apply for a Schengen visa.
 That’s a tourist or business visa, not meant for studying and not extendable!

 When applying for the student D-visa, please mention that you will be a grantee of a publicly funded scholarship programme, and that the Georg-August-Universität Göttingen was significantly involved in the selection of candidates.
 On these grounds you ask for a D-visa according to § 34 without previous consent of the local Goettingen Foreigner’s Office.

-Please make sure that you apply for student visa on time.
+Please make sure that you apply for a student visa on time.
 If possible, ask the embassy or consulate to issue the visa for the full time of your stay.
-If they don’t agree, and issue for only 3 months, that’s equally fine.
+If they don’t agree and issue it for only 3 months, that’s equally fine.
 More information about how to prolong visa in Germany will be given to you at our first meeting in Göttingen.

 From the moment of your plane’s landing to reaching the central stations, it will probably take at least one hour, given that Frankfurt is Germany’s biggest international airport.
 If baggage claim or the declaration of goods are very busy, it may even take longer.

 There are very convenient direct trains from the Airport of Frankfurt am Main to Göttingen central station at 120 minute intervals.
 However, it is possible to change the trains, usually at Frankfurt am Main Hauptbahnhof (central station), and then there are more connections during the day to Göttingen central station.
 Please check the following website for more information and for buying the tickets: https://www.bahn.com/en/view/index.shtml.